wh0pper/sinatra_app_builder/README.md

 Hello there!
-This script will make a skeleton for your next Ruby/Sinatra/Rake app, git-free.
+This script will make a skeleton for your next Ruby/Sinatra/Rake app, git-it-free!
 It was written by Jared Clemensen and Andrew Peterson during Week Four Ruby Track at Epicodus.

 Enjoy.